Big Van Vader: Various feuds and departure (1997–1998)

 Following his feud with Goldust, Vader began feuding with Kane, and both faced off for the first time at No Way Out of Texas, where Vader lost after a chokeslam and a Tombstone Piledriver before Kane subsequently attacked him with a large steel wrench, resulting in Vader being taken away on a stretcher and was kept off of television for a while.
-Two months later, at Unforgiven, Vader returned during Kane's Inferno match against The Undertaker; as Kane was attempting to leave the match, Vader appeared and fought him back to the ring to continue the match, which Kane lost.
-Vader and Kane had a rematch at Over the Edge in a Mask vs. Mask match, in which Vader attempted to use a wrench on Kane like the one used on him months before, but Kane managed to recover and defeat Vader, costing him his mask in the process.
+Two months later, at Unforgiven: In Your House, Vader returned during Kane's inferno match against The Undertaker; as Kane was attempting to leave the match, Vader appeared and fought him back to the ring to continue the match, which Kane lost.
+Vader and Kane had a rematch at Over the Edge in a mask vs. mask match, in which Vader attempted to use a wrench on Kane like the one used on him months before, but Kane managed to recover and defeat Vader, costing him his mask in the process.
 In a post-match interview with Michael Cole, Vader said, "I made the biggest mistake of my life.
 Maybe Vader time is over.
 I'm nothing but a big piece of shit.
-A big FAT PIECE OF SHIT".
+A big fat piece of shit".

 Subsequently, Vader had a series of losses and was reduced to the status of a jobber to the stars, having a feud with Mark Henry which Vader lost.
 After considering retirement, Vader instead negotiated his own release from the WWF so he could once again wrestle in Japan.
 His final WWF pay-per-view match was a loss to Bradshaw at Breakdown: In Your House in a No Holds Barred match.
 He lost to Edge on the October 11, 1998, episode of Sunday Night Heat in his final televised WWF match.
-In a shoot interview, Jim Cornette said part of the reason that Vader's WWF run was not as successful as what was hoped was due to the failure to properly book Vader.
+In a shoot interview, Jim Cornette said part of the reason that Vader's WWF run was not as successful as what was hoped was due to the failure to properly book him.